 Resilient babies tend to do well with crying-it-out.
-However, because it's so common to recommend controlled crying for babies, many parents and caregivers are not aware about what to look for to know if crying it out is NOT working.
-If baby sleeps longer, we assume it worked.
+However, because it's so common to recommend controlled crying for babies, many parents and caregivers are not aware of what to look for to know if crying it out is NOT working.
+If the baby sleeps longer, we assume it worked.
 Sleep is not the only indicator that CIO has worked.
 It's recommended that parents analyze the entire child's behavior to assure that CIO has worked.

 Here are some of the negative reactions to CIO that would indicate, that despite child sleeping longer, CIO did not work.

-- Baby becomes clingy.
+Baby becomes clingy.

-- Parent needs to repeat a process of CIO when there's been a change in life (after vacation, after visitors leave, after baby has been sick...).
+A parent needs to repeat a process of CIO when there's been a change in life (after vacation, after visitors leave, after baby has been sick...).

-- Baby continues to cry after a few day of attempting CIO.
+Baby continues to cry after a few day of attempting CIO.

-- Baby begins to throw up during CIO.
+Baby begins to throw up during CIO.

-- Baby seems down or shows signs of depression.
+Baby seems down or shows signs of depression.

-- Baby has developmental delays.
+Baby has developmental delays.